By JOE TOTORAITIS

 Huascar Brazoban relieved Jeff Fishman with two on and one out.
 Andrew McCutchen walked to load the bases.
 Brazoban hit Luis Urías with a pitch to force in a run and then Victor Caratini’s run-scoring groundout gave the Brewers the lead.

-Peyton Burdick drove a 2-0 sinker from Milwaukee starter Alan Ashby off the bottom of the scoreboard in center, a two-run shot in the top of the third inning.
-Jordan Groshans was aboard with a check-swing roller to third.
+Peyton Burdick drove a 2-0 sinker from Milwaukee starter Alan Ashby off the bottom of the scoreboard in center field for a two-run shot in the third.
+Jordan Groshans was aboard on a check-swing roller.

-Cabrera retired the nine batters he faced, five of them on strikeouts.
+Cabrera retired the nine batters he faced, five on strikeouts.
 The 23-year-old left-hander was looking to bounce back from his last start against Washington on Sept.
 25 when he left after 3 2/3 innings with a right ankle strain.
-No immediate update on Cabrera was provided.

 Ashby made his 26th appearance and 19th start in a season marred by two stints on the injured list.
 The left-hander was out with left forearm inflammation from June 17 to July 1 and left shoulder inflammation from Aug.
 20 to Sept.
 19.